 To create a stunning landscape that feels both thoughtful and effortless, follow these basic principles of landscape design.

 Variation in the use of color is a basic yet vital element of landscape architecture.
 Primary colors are red, yellow, blue, and secondary colors—violet, orange, and green—are a combination.
 Colors can also come in a variety of shades ranging from light and pale to deep and vibrant.
 Consider one of three color schemes when choosing your landscape design.

 Monochromatic consists of one color in several different shades or tints.
 An analogous color scheme includes colors that are adjacent to one another on the color wheel—like various blues, greens, and violets placed side by side.
 Complementary color schemes combine colors from across the color wheel like red and green.

-Some landscape designs may follow one color scheme year-round, or the color scheme may evolve during different seasons throughout the year—like when different plants or flowers bloom in spring or summer or when leaves change in the fall.
+Some landscape designs in Salt Lake City, UT may follow one color scheme year-round, or the color scheme may evolve during different seasons throughout the year—like when different plants or flowers bloom in spring or summer or when leaves change in the fall.